Permutation symmetric solutions of the incompressible Euler equation: The geometry of permutation symmetric flows

 \subsection{Further geometric considerations}

 The planes $x_1=x_2, \: x_1=x_3, \: x_2=x_3$ and the axis $x_1=x_2=x_3$ are important objects for permutation symmetric flows, because these three planes are each invariant for one of the swap permutations, and this axis is invariant under all permutations.
-We will conclude this paper with a subsection describing the velocity and the vorticity in these subspaces of $\mathbb{R}^3$ when studying permutation symmetric data.
+In this subsection, we describe the velocity and the vorticity in these subspaces of $\mathbb{R}^3$ when studying permutation symmetric vector fields.

 \begin{proposition} Suppose $u\in H^s_{df}, s>\frac{3}{2}$ is permutation symmetric.
 Then for all $x\in\mathbb{R}^3, x_1=x_2$,

 for all $x\in\mathbb{R}^3, x_1=x_3$,

 and for all $x\in\mathbb{R}^3, x_2=x_3$,